 Some techs also prefer to use epoxy, but feel free to use what you prefer.
 Also, it is good to know that cyanoacrylate is the technical chemical name for superglue.

-5. Not Using a Lipo Battery
+5. Not Using a Lipo Battery for Maximum Power

 If used correctly and safely, lithium polymer batteries are the best batteries for your AEG.
 These batteries work at least 5x better than any Ni-MH battery ever will.
 They are significantly smaller when compared to their counterpart and will give your gun a better trigger response.